jimmythepage/JTPE/README.md

 JTPEngine is a 2D C++ Game Engine.
 Its goal is to provide an abstract, lightweight and cross-platform ready engine that uses only C++/std and JSON scripting.
-This engine is designed for coders who wants a starting point to create 2D apps and games without messing with major engines on the market.
+This engine is designed for coders who want a starting point to create 2D apps and games without messing with major engines on the market.

 # Modules and build examples:
 JTPE is currently composed by several modules: